fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 ```

 The fixture, tmpdir, used in this example is a builtin fixture.
 You’ll learn all
-about builtin fixtures in Lab 4, Builtin Fixtures, on page 73, and you’ll
+about builtin fixtures in Lab 4, Builtin Fixtures, and you’ll
 learn about writing your own fixtures and how they work in Lab 3, pytest
-Fixtures, on page 51, including the autouse parameter used here.
+Fixtures, including the autouse parameter used here.

 autouse as used in our test indicates that all tests in this file will use the fixture.
 The code before the yield runs before each test; the code after the yield runs